 Celeb Inspo: Blake Lively, Emma Stone, Jennifer Lawrence, Claudia Schiffer, Jennifer Anniston.

-Best Eyeliner: This is one of the more difficult shapes to work with as the overhang of the upper lid can make you look a little sleepy.
-So the aim of the eyeliner is to open up your eye and draw focus to the outer corner.
-To do this, we would recommend applying a white kohl on your lower lash line.
+Best Eyeliner: The aim of eyeliner for hooded lids is to open up your eye and draw focus to the outer corner.
+To do this, start by applying a white liner on your lower lash line.
 Then when it comes to the upper lid, focus on the outer corner, only tapering 1/3 or halfway into your eye with a thick, elongated vertical flick. if you want to apply eyeliner to your lower lash line, concentrate it at the outside corner only.

 Deep Set Eyes